Download progression document

 Ask the children how they think they could get the object to the top of the container without touching it.

 Remind the children of the Mr. Archimedes’ Bath story.
-You could ask:

 Give the children a stone/marble each and tell them that they are going to place the stones/marbles etc into the water.

-You could ask: What do you think will happen?
+You could ask: what do you think will happen?

 Ask each child to take a turn put one stone in.

-You could ask: What do you think is happening?
+You could ask: what do you think is happening?

 Explain to the children that the stones are taking the place of the water and pushing it out of the way, just like someone who pushes into the line!
 The water can’t go anywhere as it is trapped in the container, so it has to move upwards.